Rowing Coach Graves 1998-2013

 Rowing teams accumulated 46 first this year—11 in varsity eight, 8 in varsity four, and 3 in varsity three.

-When the University of Texas’ women’s rowing team gathers at an airport en route to competition, in the number of team members, it looks like a football squad.
+When the University of Texas’ women’s rowing team gathers at an airport en route to competition, the number of team members is similar to that of a football squad.

-Women’s rowing was perceived as a “women’s football.”
-A big number sport that helped women’s programs offset the football roster’s large male participation number.
+Women’s rowing was perceived as “women’s football.”
+A big number of sports that helped women’s programs offset the football roster’s large male participation number.
 It was like adding 4 women’s sports with up to 120 members possible for rowing, but the NCAA only allowed 20 scholarships for rowing.
 Graves said, “it took me about 10 minutes to call all of them” during roll call.

 #block-cda629a5556133846bea .sqs-gallery-block-grid .sqs-gallery-design-grid { margin-right: -20px; }